 Condition and context: During our testing of proper FASRG function coding, we identified that 3 out of 175 non-payroll transactions and 9 out of 200 payroll transactions were coded to the incorrect function code.
-Additionally, during our testing of payroll transactions for proper coding, 6 out of 175 non-payroll transactions were coded to the incorrect object code and 1 out of 175 payroll transactions were coded to the incorrect program intent code.
+Additionally, during our testing of payroll transactions for proper coding, 6 out of 175 non-payroll transactions were coded to the incorrect program intent code.